GaianHelmers/O3DEIntensivesResources/Setup VSCode/README.md

 - Replace `<Gem Dev Folder Path>` with the direct path to your Gem Development Folder.
 - Replace `<Default Gem Folder>` with your chosen Gem Folder name.
 - Replace `<Default Gem Name>` with your Gem Name.
 For namespaces.
-- Replace `< PATH TO YOUR DEV FOLDER >` with the full path from your disk drive, to the folder that owns your Project.
-   - Alternatively replace `< PATH TO YOUR DEV FOLDER >/< PROJECT FOLDER NAME >` with the path directly to your project folder.

 ### Project Folder .bats
 Add "z_build_project_editor_profile.bat" to your Project Folder.